isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-by-postal-or-courier-service.md

 From 1 July 2020. all tobacco products imported into Singapore by Singapore Post must comply with Singapore's Standardised Packaging (SP) specifications.
 Non-SP-compliant tobacco products cannot be imported into Singapore and will be returned to country of origin.
 For more information, you may refer to <a href="https://www.hsa.gov.sg/tobacco-regulation/overview">Health Sciences Authority</a> (HSA)'s website.

+From 1 Jan 2023, GST will be extended to goods imported via air or post that are valued up to (and including) the current GST import relief threshold of S$400, through the Overseas Vendor Registration regime.
+The change will ensure a level playing field for our local businesses to compete effectively.
+The change also ensures that our GST system remains fair and resilient as the digital economy grows.
+Please see Overseas Vendor Registration Regime for more information.

 ## Things to Note for International Parcels Delivered by Post or Courier Service

 **Determining the total CIF value**